 The results of the study Anticonvulsant Activity Of Citrus Aurantium Blossom Essential Oil (Neroli) suggested that neroli essential oil has constituents with anticonvulsant activity.

-If you have epilepsy and essential oils are something you want to use, working with a qualified professional is a good idea.
+If you want to use essential oils with epilepsy, working with a qualified professional is a good idea.
 Also, pay attention to essential oil safety guidelines.